-When it comes to raising children, what parental behaviors make the difference?
-As a research-psychologist studying parent-child interactions, Dr. Gottman has spent much of the past forty years looking for the answer to this question.
-Working with research teams at the University of Illinois and the University of Washington, his studies involved lengthy interviews with parents, talking about their marriages, their reactions to their children’s emotional experiences, and their own awareness of the role emotion plays in their lives.
+When it comes to raising children, what parenting behaviors make the difference?
+As a research-psychologist studying parent-child interactions, Dr. Gottman has spent much of the past fifty years looking for the answer to this question.
+Working with research teams at the University of Illinois and the University of Washington, his studies involved lengthy interviews with parents, talking about their marriages, their reactions to their children’s emotional experiences, and their awareness of the role emotion plays in their lives.

 We have identified four types of parents and the effects of this parenting style on their children:

 The Dismissing Parent

 - Disengages from or ignores the child’s feelings

 - Wants the child’s negative emotions to disappear quickly

 - Sees the child’s emotions as a demand to fix things

 - Minimizes the child’s feelings, downplaying the events that led to the emotion